wappsnet/mk-art-fare/frontend/AI_INSTRUCTIONS.md

    - DO NOT put buttons inside Form when using Drawer/Modal - use footer prop
    - DO NOT use Form.Item for action buttons - they belong in Drawer/Modal footer

+6. **TypeScript Type Safety Violations**
+   - DO NOT use `any` type - use `unknown` or define proper types/interfaces
+   - DO NOT use type assertions/coercion (as, <Type>) - use type guards and runtime checks instead
+   - DO NOT use array index as key in React lists - use `withKeys` helper from `@/utils/arrayHelpers`
+   - DO NOT wrap styled components around generic Ant Design components (Form, etc.) - it breaks type inference

+7. **Component Complexity Violations**
+   - DO NOT create components with high complexity (ESLint max complexity: 20)
+   - DO NOT put all rendering logic in large switch/if-else statements
+   - DO NOT leave complex components unreduced when complexity errors appear

 ### ✅ ALWAYS DO

 1. **Code Quality**